allegro/axion-release-plugin/README.md

 #### Disabling checks

-By default plugin checks if there are no uncommited changes and if local branch is ahead of remote before release.
+By default plugin checks if there are no uncommitted changes and if local branch is ahead of remote before release.
 These checks can be disabled from command line using:

     * `release.disableChecks` - disable all checks
-    * `release.disableUncommitedCheck` - disable uncommited changes check
+    * `release.disableUncommittedCheck` - disable uncommitted changes check
     * `release.disableRemoteCheck` - disable ahead of remote check

 ```